Local and Independent

-Tunbridge Wells Alliance is a bold local group independent of national politics.
+The Alliance is a bold local group of independent like-minded Councillors, completely free of any national party politics.
 It became an official party in 2018 and returned six councillors to Tunbridge Wells Borough Council in May 2019.

 We are driven to challenge our out-of-touch Council – It does not have a coherent long-term plan for our Borough and is not effectively engaging with residents.
 The Borough’s finances should be sustainable.
 Under the current leadership our Borough is facing financial ruin, cuts in services and the destruction of its character and integrity.